CivicCause

 San Jose

-San Jose is California's third-largest city and the heart of Silicon Valley — a city of 1 million governed by a council-manager system, a 10-district City Council, and shaped by decisions made at both City Hall and the Santa Clara County Board of Supervisors two blocks away.
+San Jose is California's third-largest city and Silicon Valley's capital — a city of 1 million governed by a council-manager system with a 10-district City Council, where City Hall and the Santa Clara County Board of Supervisors share authority over daily life.

 Part of the Santa Clara County network.
 View county hub.